numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 A promoter should never affect loops which can be reasonably defined by other datatypes.
 Defining a hypothetical ``erf(UnitFloat16)`` loop must not lead to ``erf(float16)``.
-In general a promoter should fulfill the requirements that:
+In general a promoter should fulfill the following requirements:

 * Be conservative when defining a new promotion rule.
 An incorrect result is a much more dangerous error than an unexpected error.